murphy701/report/개인과제/readme.md

-this is project of andong university students
+"this is project of andong university students"
 R language is used